learnlatex/learnlatex.github.io/CONTRIBUTING.md

 have information specific to the language being used.

-The translation should be placed in a two-letter directory using the ISO 639-1 language code.
-The yml `langs` array in `_config.yml` will need to be extended to include the language.
+The translation should be placed in a two-letter directory using the ISO 639-1 language code, of if necessary, also use the script code such as `zh-Hans` for Chinese using the simplified script.
+The yml array in `_data/languages.yml` will need to be extended to include the language.

 See also the [specific guidelines for translators](TRANSLATIONS.md).